thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 ## Designate a support contact

 A support contact person can answer questions for about data and searching at your company.
-If the person can't answer a question that perscon should submit  system and software-related questions to ThoughtSpot Support.
+If the person can't answer a question that person should submit  system and software-related questions to ThoughtSpot Support.
 Your designated support contact should have an available email and phone number.

 To designate the custom support contact: